Catbells Walk Lake District

 Various walking trails will lead you to the summit of Catbells, Lake District.

 Here I’ll list three of the most popular routes that take you directly to the summit and back down again.
-I won’t cover trails that include other nearby peaks or fells as that could take some time.
+I won’t inclide trails that include other nearby peaks or fells.

 If you’re interested in adding nearby summits such as Maiden Moor and High Spy, you can find varying lengths of trails and routes on walking apps such as All Trails or Komoot.